meom-group/data-tools-inventory/dynamical-models/model-codes.md

   <summary><strong><a href="https://www.nemo-ocean.eu/"> NEMO </a> standing for "Nucleus for European Modelling of the Ocean" is a state-of-the-art modelling framework for research activities and forecasting services in ocean and climate sciences, developed in a sustainable way by a European consortium.</strong></summary>

 <hr style="border:1px solid blue">

 The NEMO ocean model has 3 major components: NEMO-OCE models the ocean {thermo}dynamics and solves the primitive equations NEMO-ICE (SI3: Sea-Ice Integrated Initiative) models sea-ice {thermo}dynamics, brine inclusions and subgrid-scale thickness variations and NEMO-TOP (Tracers in the Ocean Paradigm) models the {on,off}line oceanic tracers transport and biogeochemical processes.

 Go to the [Ocean models](#ocean-models) and the [Sea ice models](#sea-ice-models) sections to have more details about NEMO-OCE and SI3

+In the MEOM team, this modelling framework is widely used for realistic global or regional [configurations](https://github.com/meom-group/data-tools-inventory/blob/main/dynamical-models/model-configurations.md)

 <hr style="border:1px solid blue">
 </details>